FlowFuse/website/src/blog/2024/07/how-to-setup-sso-saml-for-the-node-red.md

 !["Screenshot configuration provided the Google workspace admin console for SSO SAML"](./images/config-details-for-sso.png "Screenshot configuration provided the Google workspace admin console for SSO SAML"){data-zoomable}

 7. Click on the continue.
-8. In the next tab, enter the ACS URL and entity id provided by your self hosted flowfuse platform.
+8. In the next tab, enter the ACS URL and entity id provided by your self-hosted flowfuse platform.

 !["Screenshot form asking for the configuration detailes provided by your self-hosted FlowFuse"](./images/form-to-add-the-config-provided-flowfuse.png "Screenshot form asking for the configuration detailes provided by your self-hosted FlowFuse"){data-zoomable}